Leafwing-Studios/fop-rules/docs/character-options/powers/shaman.md

 Block blows with a swirling elemental shield, allowing you to absorb elemental damage, transforming it into an explosive cone of your own energy.
 When you use the Block reaction, this manifestation activates:

 - Until the start of your next turn, whenever your Block reaction would absorb damage until the start of your next turn, absorb additional elemental damage.
+This takes priority over the base damage absorption gained by the Block reaction.
 - When you absorb elemental damage int his way, deal the same amount of elemental damage, but of the type specified by your domain, to all creatures in a 2 tile cone, directed towards the source of the damage.
 - Your Block reaction now persists until just after your Surge class feature deals damage to you, rather than ending just before like usual.